centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ### Move monitoring engine configuration files

-To move the configuration files for poller "Local Poller" of id 1 to the final engine directory, use the **CFGMOVE** command:
+To move the configuration files for poller "Local Poller" with ID 1 to the final engine directory, use the **CFGMOVE** command:

 ``` shell